IBMTechSales/klp-think2022-labs/1157_Liberty-VSCode/README.md

     <br/>

-7. From the Firefox Browser in the VM, run the **/health** endpoint to view the health status of the application.
+7. From the Web Browser in the VM, run the **/health** endpoint to view the health status of the application.
 The application will stop at the breakpoint in the SystemLivenessCheck.java code.

         http://localhost:9080/health